peterxcli/peterxcli/README.md

 # Peter Lee (李緒成)

-I am a senior student at National Cheng Kung University (NCKU CSIE) and an Apache Ozone Committer focused on distributed systems and database internals.
-My work involves optimizing storage engines, improving system throughput, and contributing to core infrastructure in the open-source ecosystem.
+I am PMC member of Apache Ozone, focused on distributed systems and database internals.
+My work involves optimizing storage/query engines, improving system throughput, and contributing to core infrastructure in the open-source ecosystem.

 ---